Edgar Graham Daylight

 Articles in international reviewed journals (selection)

 - L. De Mol, M. Bullynck, E.G. Daylight.
 A Short History of Small Machines.
-Under peer review.
+Accepted for publication in IEEE Annals of the History of Computing.

 - E.G. Daylight.
 Towards a Historical Notion of 'Turing — the Father of Computer Science'.
 Special issue of the journal History and Philosophy of Logic, Vol. 36, No. 3, pp. 205-228, 2015.
 (Published online: 4 November 2015.)